Bioconductor/bioconductor.org/content/news/bioc_3_12_release.md

 packages, and 28 workflows.

-There are 125 new software packages, 9 new data experiment packages, 2 new annotation packages, 1 new workflow, 2 books, and many updates and improvements to existing packages; Bioconductor 3.12 is compatible with R 4.0.0, and is supported on Linux, 32- and 64-bit Windows, and macOS 10.14.6 Mojave or higher.
+There are 125 new software packages, 9 new data experiment packages, 2 new annotation packages, 1 new workflow, 2 online books, and many updates and improvements to existing packages; Bioconductor 3.12 is compatible with R 4.0.0, and is supported on Linux, 32- and 64-bit Windows, and macOS 10.14.6 Mojave or higher.
 This release will include an updated Bioconductor [Amazon Machine